King and Queen Consort arrive in Belfast as home nations tour goes on

 The monarch and his wife have visited England and Scotland and will tour Northern Ireland and Wales.

-King Charles III and his Queen Consort have arrived in Belfast – the next leg of their tour of the home nations – where they will receive a message of condolence from the people of Northern Ireland.
+King Charles III and his Queen Consort were greeted by cheering crowds when they arrived at Hillsborough Castle ahead of receiving a message of condolence from the people of Northern Ireland.

 Charles and Camilla left Edinburgh for Northern Ireland after the new monarch and his siblings staged a vigil around their mother’s coffin on Monday evening at St Giles’ Cathedral.

-The couple’s jet touched down at George Best Belfast City Airport, where the new Northern Ireland Secretary Chris Heaton-Harris was waiting to greet the King and his wife.
+The couple’s jet touched down at George Best Belfast City Airport, where the new Northern Ireland Secretary Chris Heaton-Harris was waiting to greet the King and his wife, who are touring the four home nations.

-Royal visits usually prompt gifts and, despite the solemnity of the occasion, schoolboy Lucas, drawn from a local cross-community primary school, presented the King with a tin featuring an image of the famous Giant’s Causeway.
+Royal visits usually prompt gifts and, despite the solemnity of the occasion, schoolboy Lucas Watt, 10, from the local cross-community Forge Integrated primary school, presented the King with a tin featuring an image of the famous Giant’s Causeway.

 The King looked pleased and tapped the present from Art on a Tin, a business set up by couple Bill and Caroline Skillen to promote local artists, and filled with truffles made by the Chocolate Manor from the Northern Ireland seaside village of Castlerock.

-Camilla received a posy of flowers, from schoolgirl Ella, with the blooms taken from Hillsborough Castle.
+Camilla received a posy of flowers, from schoolgirl Ella Smith, 10, with the blooms taken from Hillsborough Castle.

 After touching down in Belfast, Charles and Camilla travelled to Hillsborough Castle in Co Down, the royal residence in Northern Ireland, for several engagements.

+There were many school children behind the barriers and one group handed over letters they had written to the King decorated on the reverse with a colourful image of the Union flag they had drawn.

+A round of applause broke out as they inspected floral tributes to the late Queen before entering the grounds of the castle.

-The King will hold a private audience with the Northern Ireland Secretary as well as meeting representatives of political parties in the region.
+Later the King held a private audience with the Northern Ireland Secretary as well as meeting representatives of political parties in the region.

 The couple will then receive a message of condolence on behalf of the people of Northern Ireland from the speaker of the Stormont Assembly Alex Maskey.